laravel/spark-docs/billing.md

 <a name="charging-teams-per-member"></a>
 ### Charging Teams Per Member

 If your application uses teams, you may charge your users based on how many users they add to a team.
-Simply add the following line of code to the `booted` method of your `SparkServiceProvider`:

-    Spark::chargeTeamsPerMember();

-When a team member is added or removed from a team, Spark will automatically update the subscription's "quantity" on Stripe or Braintree.

-To configure this style of billing, the `booted` method of your Spark service provider should look like the following.
-Note that a "free" plan is required so that collaborators can freely join teams that are paid for by the team owners:
+To configure this style of billing, the `booted` method of your `SparkServiceProvider` should look like the following.
+Note that a "free" plan is required so that collaborators can freely join teams that are paid for by team owners:

     Spark::useStripe()->chargeTeamsPerMember();